Disneyland is open: How to get tickets, and when annual passes could return

 Disney's two California theme parks reopened April 30, following the soft opening of the parks taking from Tuesday, April 27 for cast members and their guests.

 - Under theme park guidance issued by California on March 5, Disneyland was permitted to reopen if Orange County is in the red, or "substantial," tier as of April 1.
-As of May 11, 2021, Orange County is in the orange tier, sitting at just 1.8 new coronavirus cases per day per 100,000 people, with a 1% positive rate on test results.
+As of May 18, 2021, Orange County is in the yellow tier, sitting at just 1.5 new coronavirus cases per day per 100,000 people, with a 0.9% positive rate on test results.

-- Under the current orange tier, the parks have a maximum capacity of 25%.

-- Once the county reaches the yellow tier, there will be a 35% capacity in the parks as well as a 25% capacity for indoor areas.
+- Now that it's under the yellow tier, there will be a 35% capacity in the parks as well as a 25% capacity for indoor areas.

 - All tiers -- red, orange and yellow -- allow for only California visitors to Disneyland.